WELCOME TO THIRD GRADE!

 2. Having your child to school on time & present on a regular basis.

-3. Holding them accountable for using their agenda on a daily basis to help keep track of assignments and important dates.
+3. Holding them accountable for using their agenda on a daily basis to help keep track of assignments, reading minutes, and important dates.

 4. Encouraging them to self-advocate for themselves whenever they have a question or concern.

 Third Grade Homework Expectations: